When building a

-dstack application may contain its own packages and modules as well have dependencies to third-party libraries.
+dstack application, you can use your own packages and modules as well as third-party libraries.

-In order to push such an application, one must provide the information on these packages, modules, and libraries within the call of the
+The information on these packages, modules, and libraries must be specified within the call of the

-requirements arguments to specify what modules, packages, and libraries our application depends on.
-In this case, the application depends on the module `handlers`, the package
+requirements arguments to specify what modules, packages, and libraries the application depends on.
+In this case, the application depends on the module

 utils, and on all libraries specified in the